strapi/documentation/docusaurus/docs/dev-docs/configurations/guides/access-cast-environment-variables.md

 ---
-title: Access and cast environment variables
+title: Access and cast env variables
 description: Learn how to cast environment variables in Strapi 5 with the env() utility.
 displayed_sidebar: cmsSidebar
 tags: